Seabreeze Adventures, Vancouver Whale Watch, Prince of Whales and Wild Whales Vancouver are tour companies that offer whale watching excursions.

 Wild Whales Vancouver

 Wild Whales Vancouver is a whale watching company that offers tours based out of Granville Island.
-The outfit has been running for over a dozen years and operates about four boats
+The outfit has been running for over a dozen years and operates about three boats.

 The Jing Yu is a 42-foot 32-passenger catamaran with an outer deck and indoor cabin.
 It is the only boat in the fleet where passengers are not provided (or need) special weather-proof whale-watching outfits.

-As of August 2018, Wild Whales Vancouver has a 4 Star rating on Yelp and 4.5 rating on TripAdvisor.
+As of May 2023, Wild Whales Vancouver has a 4.5 Star rating on both Yelp and TripAdvisor.

-Trips with Wild Whales Vancouver cost around $135 (plus tax) for adults and last for between 3 and 5 hours depending on how far the boat needs to travel to find the whales on any given day.
+Trips with Wild Whales Vancouver cost around $170 (plus tax) for adults and last for between three and five hours depending on how far the boat needs to travel to find the whales on any given day.

 Similar to other whale-watching companies, if there are no whales on your trip you are welcome to book a second trip at a time of your convenience (and hopefully you’ll have better luck then).